 Believe that "it's better to just to do it myself"?
 While the lone wolf scenario is attractive to many entrepreneurs, it has serious limitations.
 Entrepreneurs who learn managed delegation (as opposed to delegating without giving clear direction) gain efficiency and have time to create new opportunities for themselves to engage only their strongest abilities while outsourcing the tasks others can effectively do on their behalf.
 Delegation of your weaknesses can also help you avoid potentially embarrassing (or worse) mistakes.

-Successful Entrepreneurs Are Obsessed With Getting More Done Faster and Better
+Getting More Done Faster and Better